oklev/Creami-Cookbook/Recipes/Pistachio Ice Cream.md

 1. Whisk ingredients together
 2. Freeze overnight in creami pint
-3. Mix on "ice cream" setting
+3. Mix on "lite ice cream" setting
 4. Add almond milk and respin once or twice until smooth

 #### Rating

-#fivestar out of 5 stars
+unrated out of 5 stars

 #### Comments

 From https://www.foodbanjo.com/ninja-creami-pistachio-ice-cream/

-Trying a lower calorie version
+Trying a lower calorie version: Seeing if heavy whipping cream + sugar can be adequately replaced with [[Sugar Free French Vanilla Creamer]].
+Seems like a long shot, but it cuts out about 600 calories...

+This version can probably be mixed on lite ice cream bc it's lower in fat